bkungfoo/covid19_models/INSTALL.md

 pip install -r requirements.txt
 ```

+# Data collection and preprocessing

-Run the following inside your bash shell to download and format data for notebook use:
+Run the following inside your bash shell to download and format data for notebook use.
+Note that the first time running this command may take a few minutes, but successive commands do incremental updates on only the newest dates available.

 ```
-sh fetch_data.sh
+sh update_data.sh
 ```

-Start a Jupyter notebook kernel:
+To start a Jupyter notebook kernel and start running notebooks, type:

 ```
 jupyter notebook